 The best way to contact your Troop or Scout is through your unit leaders' cell phones.
-Only for extreme emergencies should you call the camp at 530-389-2427.
-This phone rings only in the Camp Ranger's home office so there is not always someone available to answer or collect messages.
-Please do not leave non-emergency messages with the camp office since these may not be sent to the troop mailbox until the following day.
+Only for extreme emergencies should you call the Camp Director or Camp Ranger.
+Please do not leave non-emergency messages with the camp leadership since these may not be forwarded to the troop mailbox until the following day.